Skip to content

 Info

-We currently provide no way to change this configuration.
+We do not provide a way to change this configuration.
 If you encounter issues or have special requirements, please contact us.

-Autoscaling is not suitable for workloads that use host local storage.
-Because of the flag --skip-nodes-with-local-storage=false, Nodes with Pods that use e.g. hostPath volumes, may still be considered candidates to remove when scaling down.
-This is a deliberate decision as in our experience, the alternative very often leads to false positives and unnecessarily blocks scale down.
+Autoscaling does not suit workloads that use host local storage.
+Because of the flag --skip-nodes-with-local-storage=false, Nodes with Pods that use, for example, hostPath volumes may still be candidates for removal during scale-down.
+This decision aims to prevent false positives and unnecessary scale-down blocks that the alternative causes.

 Troubleshooting

-If your MachineDeployment isn't scaling up or down, carefully examine the conditions required for scaling up or down respectively.
+If your MachineDeployment does not scale up or down, examine the conditions required for scaling up or down respectively.

 Info

-If you still can't find a reason why the MachineDeployment isn't scaled up or down, please contact our support.
-Please include the output of the above steps in your inquiry.
+When you cannot determine why the MachineDeployment does not scale up or down, please contact our support.
+Include the output of the above steps in your inquiry.

 References